neoxic/lua-mongo/doc/collection.md

 ### collection:insert(document, [flags])
 Inserts `document` into `collection` and returns `true`.
 On error, returns `nil` and the error message.
-See [Flags for insert] for `flags` description.
+See also [Flags for insert] for information on `flags`.

+If the document does not have an `_id` field, a new unique [BSON ObjectID][BSON type] will be generated locally and added to the document.
+If you must know the inserted document's `_id`, generate it in your code and add to the document before calling this method.

 ### collection:remove([query], [flags])
 Removes documents in `collection` that match `query` and returns `true`.
 On error, returns `nil` and the error message.
-See [Flags for remove] for `flags` description.
+See also [Flags for remove] for information on `flags`.

 ### collection:save(document)
 Saves `document` into `collection` and returns `true`.
 On error, returns `nil` and the error message.
-If the document has an `_id` field it will be updated.
-Otherwise it will be inserted.
+If the document has an `_id` field, it will be updated.
+Otherwise, it will be inserted.

 ### collection:update(query, update, [flags])
 Updates documents in `collection` that match `query` and returns `true`.
 On error, returns `nil` and the error message.
-See [Flags for update] for `flags` description.
+See also [Flags for update] for information on `flags`.

 ### collection:validate([options])
 Validates `collection` and returns the result as a [BSON document].
 On error, returns `nil` and